-Mindanao Island is the second largest island in Philippines.
-Because of the abundant resources and land, Filipino called this place the promised beautiful land.
-Due to the political instability, 60% of the residents live in poverty.
-In this beautiful land, kidnapping and battles against the government is constantly happening.
-However, God especially loved the residents of Mindanao Island.
+Mindanao Island is the second largest island in the Philippines.
+Because of the abundant resources and land, Filipinos call this place the promised land.
+Due to political instability, however, sixty percent of the residents live in poverty.
+In this beautiful land, kidnapping and battles against the government are constant occurrences.
+Yet God has especially loved the residents of Mindanao Island.
 In 1983, a Pentecostal pastor came to seek the truth in Bacolod and became our member.
-He then brought back the Gospel to Pagadian within the island.
-There are 8 churches established in Mindanao Island and 6 prayers houses, 9 places of worship, 3 pastors, and 2 theological students.
-This is the most prosperous region in Philippines in terms of holy work.
+He then brought the gospel back to Pagadian within the island.
+There are 8 churches established in Mindanao Island and six houses of prayer, nine places of worship, three pastors, and two theological students.
+In terms of holy work, this is the most prosperous region in the Philippines.

-In 2016, Jenny Lin’s house was not enough for use, so they built a simple hut at the land near by with three white cloths and used it as a place of worship for a year.
-In 2017, the members increased to 15, so they bought a land together and established a small chapel 12×16 feet.
-They put on the True Jesus Church sign and raised the name of the Lord.
+In 2016, Jenny Lin’s house was not big enough, so they built a simple hut with three white cloths on land nearby and used it as a place of worship for a year.
+In 2017, the members increased to fifteen, so they bought a land together and built a small twelve by sixteen-foot chapel.
+They put on the True Jesus Church sign and lifted up the name of the Lord.

 The Hut for Service in 2016

-Second Wave of the Work of Holy Spirit
+Second Wave of the Work of the Holy Spirit

-In 2018, a spiritual wind arises again.
-On October 25, the Philippines Evangelical team received a letter from a worker in IA informing them that a pastor named Rececco Regino from Cagayan De Oro started studying our doctrines after receiving our Mana Magazine.
-He would use the information from Manna Magazine to teach his members during service.
-This pastor wrote a letter on October 3 to our IA office and got in contact.
-In November 20-21, the Philippines Evangelical team sent Pastor Ezekiel, Pastor John, and Deacon Joseph to Cagayan De Oro to meet with pastor Rebecca Regino and 6 other pastors.
+In 2018, a spiritual wind arose again.
+On October 25, the Philippines Evangelical team received a letter from an International Assembly worker informing them that a pastor named Rebecca Regino from Cagayan De Oro started studying our doctrines after receiving our church’s Manna magazine.
+The pastor would use the information from Manna to teach his members during service.
+This pastor wrote a letter on October 3 to our International Assembly office and got in contact.
+In November, the Philippines Evangelical team sent Pastor Ezekiel, Pastor John, and Deacon Joseph to Cagayan De Oro to meet with pastor Rebecca Regino and six other pastors.
 They held two days of seminars where the attendees were very diligent in learning, especially pastor Rebecca Regino.
-There were no debate during this trip.
-They raised questions on the topic of God and were able to humble themselves to kneel and pray for the Holy Spirit.
+There were no debates; the attendees raised questions on the topic of God and were able to humble themselves to kneel and pray for the Holy Spirit.
 They then agreed to hold monthly seminars after this trip.
 The next day, another pastor came and inquired on the topic of Sabbath and infant baptism.
-Several days later, pastor Rebecca Regino texted and expressed the willingness to baptize the entire family into True Jesus Church.
+Several days later, pastor Rebecca Regino texted and expressed his willingness to baptize his entire family in the True Jesus Church.

 Two pastors with our workers

-Mindanao Island residents lived with a lack of material abundance for a prolonged period of time, however, their hearts longed and thirsted for the hope of heaven.
-Like most Filipino, they love to sing; therefore, they sing mostly regarding the heavenly kingdom.
-From this, we can see that their hearts desire for the promised beautiful land of heaven.
-Let us raise our hands of prayer and remember the brethren in Philippine churches.
-May the name of the Lord Jesus be more glorious in Philippines.
+Mindanao Island residents have lived with a lack of material abundance for a prolonged period of time, but their hearts have longed and thirsted for the hope of heaven.
+Like most Filipinos, they love to sing, so they sing mostly about the heavenly kingdom.
+From this we can see that their hearts desire for the promised beautiful land of heaven.
+Let us raise our hands in prayer and remember the brethren in the Philippine churches.
+May the name of the Lord Jesus be even more glorified in the Philippines.